Cara’s mission is to unlock the power and purpose within our communities and ourselves to create real and lasting success.

 2 or more years of experience providing group instruction or in delivering curriculum

 High energy and ability to engage others towards a common goal.

-Strong work ethic and business acumen with ability to excel in a fast-paced and high-pressure environment.
+Strong work ethic and business acumen with ability to excel in a fast-paced and Collaborative environment.